How to Journal— Discover helpful journaling techniques that benefit pre-teens, teens, and kids of all ages in a variety of ways.

 Encourage kids to pick a special, sacred place where they can go and spend time by themselves that is peaceful and quiet, and, yes, this means no TV, cellphones or computers!

 Finding a special journal keeping space shouldn’t be too hard to do because most preteens and teenagers crave their privacy; it’s one of the signs that they are trying to become independent.
-So it will be easy to encourage your child to choose a special quiet place to journal where she can think and clear her mind.
+It will be easy to encourage your child to choose a special quiet place to journal where she can think and clear her mind.
 The challenge will be to enforce the no technology or distractions in her journal space, but it is essential to do so as this help kids access the creativity that resides within them.

-Next encourage your preteen or teen to write whatever is on their mind and remind them that there are no rules to journaling.
+Next, encourage your preteen or teen to write whatever is on their mind and remind them that there are no rules to journaling.

 Finally, encourage kids (of all ages) to dream.